simonpeier-ost/Cubemap/README.md

 # Cubemap
-Cubemap Tutorial Project for Computer Graphics Module
+This project contains a Cubemap created with the [EduGraf framework](https://edugraf.info/) for the [Computer Graphics Module](https://studien.ost.ch/allModules/43801_M_ComGra.html).
+Furthermore, a tutorial on how to implement a Cubemap can be found in the tutorial folder.

 ## Running the application
 The application can be run by executing the _rebuild.sh_ script.